fadillarizalul/capstone-dicoding-sbuah/README.md

 This project can be run locally, by use the following command :-
 `python app.py`
 If it doesn't, the local URL would be output in the terminal, just copy it and open it in the browser manually.
-By default, it would be `http://127.0.0.1:5000/`
+By default, it would be `http://127.0.0.1:5000/`.
-It also deployed onlinely on Heroku, with this [Link](https://sbuah-web-app.herokuapp.com/)
+It also deployed onlinely on Heroku, via this [Link](https://sbuah-web-app.herokuapp.com/)
 After that, the webpage should open in the browser automatically.

 Click on `Mari Coba` then `Upload Image` and choose an image from your lcoal to upload.